 |Choice of programs:||They will each be presented twice|

-The Director of Career Services will talk about how to secure internships and the assistance and services available to help students make the most of their college careers before they start their professional careers.
+The Director and Assist Director of Career Services will talk about how to secure internships and the assistance and services available to help students make the most of their college careers before they start their professional careers.

 The Office of Information Technology will tell you everything you need to know about computers and technology at